hello-favour/reddit-app-clone-firebase/README.md

 ## Getting Started

-This project is a flutter project that help me master state management and also master firebase .
+This project is a flutter project that help me master state management and also master firebase.

+STATE MANAGEMENT USE
+#riverpod